fossasia/susi_android/README.md

 ### Branch Policy

 We have the following branches

- * **development**
-	 All development goes on in this branch.
+ * **development** All development goes on in this branch.
 If you're making a contribution, you are supposed to make a pull request to _development_.
-	 PRs to gh-pages must pass a build check and a unit-test check on Travis
+PRs to gh-pages must pass a build check and a unit-test check on Travis.
- * **master**
-   This contains shipped code.
+ * **master** This contains shipped code.
 After significant features/bugfixes are accumulated on development, we make a version update, and make a release.
- * **apk**
-   This branch contains two apk's, that are automatically generated on merged pull request a) debug apk and b) release apk.
+ * **apk** This branch contains two apk's, that are automatically generated on merged pull request a) debug apk and b) release apk.

 ### Code practices